izzulamirr/Group_project/README.md

-Ethical Shield Report
+# Group Project Report
-INFO 4345 | GroupProject
+# INFO 4345 | Ethical Shield

-Table of Contents
+# Table of Contents
-Vulnerability Report (OWASP ZAP)
+# Vulnerability Report (OWASP ZAP)
-Input Validation
+# Input Validation
-Authentication
+# Authentication
-Authorization
+# Authorization
-XSS Prevention
+# XSS Prevention
-CSRF Prevention
+# CSRF Prevention
-Database Security Principles
+# Database Security Principles
-File Security Principles
+# File Security Principles
-Additional Security Measures
+# Additional Security Measures

-Brief Description
+## Brief Description

 This Laravel web application is focused on secure donation transaction collection, ensuring that each registered user can only manage and access their own organization.

-Objective of the Enhancements
+## Objective of the Enhancements
 The objective of this website enhancement is to significantly improve its security by implementing comprehensive measures: input validation, authentication and authorization, XSS and CSRF prevention, database security, file security, and additional security measures to address potential vulnerabilities and enhance overall protection.

-Web Application Security Enhancements
+## Owasp Zap Security report
-1. Vulnerability Report (OWASP ZAP)
+Vulnerability Report (OWASP ZAP)
 Automated Scan: OWASP ZAP was run against the application.
 Findings:
 Cookie flags (HttpOnly, Secure, SameSite): ✔️ Set in Laravel config.